An Introduction to Affinity-Based Recommendations

 To effectively capture changes in user preferences, affinity profiles are refined with every additional pageview, action, and event in real time, favoring recent interactions over older ones.
 Taking the recency of each interaction into account helps derive the user’s intent and allows organizations to consistently make highly effective and relevant recommendations.

 Affinity-based recommendation is one of the most important and efficient ways of untangling and leveraging the complex web of data surrounding user preferences.
-Aggregating user data through the use of affinity profiles yields valuable insights into understanding user preferences on an individual level, and allows organizations to tailor compelling product and content recommendations for maximized engagement opportunities.
+Aggregating user data through the use of affinity profiles yields valuable insights into understanding user preferences on an individual level, and allows organizations to tailor compelling content and product recommendations for maximized engagement opportunities.
 Learn more about Dynamic Yield’s Affinity-Based Personalization.